Skip to content

 Team record: 51-31, fifth seed in the West.

 The structural case: Jokić is, in 2026, the only player in NBA history with a career line of 25-12-9 across more than 600 regular-season games.
 He has won three MVPs (2021, 2022, 2024) and finished second in two others.
-Every advanced statistical model has him as the second-most-valuable player in the league behind SGA in 2025-26.
-His 2024 NBA championship (the second of his career) is the only ring on the list above; SGA, Wemby, Luka, and Brown have one combined (Brown’s 2024 with Boston).
+He finished second in the MVP vote with 634 points to SGA’s 939.
+His 2023 NBA championship is the only ring on the list above, alongside Brown’s 2024 with Boston.

-The historical context: Jokić winning a fourth MVP would tie him with Bill Russell, Wilt Chamberlain, and LeBron James for the third-most all time (behind Kareem Abdul-Jabbar at 6 and Michael Jordan at 5).
-The vote will not happen this year because of the SGA dominance, but Jokić’s structural case for one or two more MVPs in his career is the strongest among active players over 30.
+The historical context: a fourth MVP would have tied Jokic with Wilt Chamberlain and LeBron James, behind Kareem Abdul-Jabbar at six and Bill Russell and Michael Jordan at five.
+He did not get it this year, finishing 305 points back.
+His case for one or two more before he is done remains the strongest among active players over 30.

 The dark-horse downside: The “voter fatigue” argument that worked against Jokić in 2023 (when Embiid won) is in play again.
 Jokić has finished top-2 in MVP voting five years in a row.
 The voting body has, in informal Athletic surveys, signaled fatigue.